-- 5.4.7 Install the brake chamber using new self-locking nuts (EN ISO 10513).
+- 5.4.16 Install the brake chamber using new self-locking nuts (EN ISO 10513).
 Alternately tighten both the nuts step-by-step up to a final torque of 133 ± 7 ft-lbs (180 ± 10 Nm).
-Bendix strongly recommends that new nuts be used. - 5.4.8 Reconnect the air hose(s) and be sure that each hose is not twisted or in contact with moving vehicle components.
+Bendix strongly recommends that new nuts be used.
+These self-locking nuts and lubricant are included in Bendix kit part number K170438. - 5.4.17 Reconnect the air hose(s) and be sure that each hose is not twisted or in contact with moving vehicle components.
 The air hose routing must allow for full caliper travel.
-Note that for spring brake service chambers the ports are indicated by: "11" Service Brake Port and "12" Spring Brake Port
+Note that for spring brake service chambers the ports are indicated by: "11" Service Brake Port and "12" Spring Brake Port.

-Figure 45 - Port Designations
+Figure 46 - Port Designations

 Note: Where a new spring brake chamber is being installed, note that in some cases drain plugs are installed (See Figure 43, arrows marked "A").
 Where drain plugs are present, after installation, remove whichever plug is at the lowest position.
-The selected drain hole must be aligned downwards (or within $\pm 30^{\circ}$) when installed on the vehicle.
+The selected drain hole must be aligned downwards (or within ±30°) when installed on the vehicle.
 In the case of spring brake chambers, install the pads before uncaging the spring.

-5.4.9 Before returning vehicle to service, with the system pressurized, using a soap solution, check for air leakage.
+5.4.18 Before returning the vehicle to service, with the system pressurized, using a soap solution, check for air leakage.
 Minimal leakage in the area around the diaphragm is permitted (100 SCCM), and a one-inch bubble in one minute at the hose fitting is acceptable.
 If abnormal leakage is detected, the diaphragm must be replaced, or fitting adjusted, respectively.

-5.5 TAPPET & BOOT ASSEMBLIES, AND TAPPET INNER SEAL REPLACEMENT
+5.5 TAPPET & BOOT ASSEMBLIES AND TAPPET INNER SEAL REPLACEMENT